wp-plugins/lct-useful-shortcodes-functions/readme.txt

 == Description ==
 Shortcodes & Functions that will help make your life easier.

-<h4>Upload folder URL Shortcode == [up]</h4>
-Use this to get the URL of your uploads folder with a shortcode.
-This comes in handy when you want to add an image to a widget that is stored in your uploads folder.

-EX: if your site was http://www.example.com/, then [up] would return http://www.example.com/wp-content/uploads

-<h4>Upload folder Path Shortcode == [up_path]</h4>
-Use this to get the path of your uploads folder with a shortcode.
-This comes in handy when you want to run file_exists function for an item that is stored in your uploads folder.

-EX: if your site was http://www.example.com/ and you public_html folder was located at /home/mysite/public_html/, then [up_path] would return /home/mysite/public_html/wp-content/uploads

 <h4>Site URL Shortcode == [url_site]</h4>
 Use this to get youu site URL with a shortcode.
 EX: if your site was http://www.example.com/, then [url_site] would return http://www.example.com/